Chinese Wedding Photos in the 1900s

 Chinese Wedding Photos in the 1980s

-From the 1980s, white wedding gown became a standard costume for Chinese wedding photos.
+From the 1980s, a white wedding gown became a standard costume for Chinese wedding photos.

 In the 1980s, colour wedding photos emerged and many were added by hand.